grange85/ahfow-www/_posts/2024-11-30-video-dean-britta-in-new-zealand.md

 - paul kean
 - the bats
 ---
 Dean & Britta are currently on a short tour of New Zealand playing (mostly) Galaxie 500 sets.
-Some cracking videos of their show in Lyttleton have shown up on YouTube.
+Some cracking videos of their show in Lyttelton have shown up on YouTube.
 Paul Kean of top NZ band The Bats guested on a few songs too.
 Sounds like a treat!

 {% ahfowvideo "0IXRWf7U_n8" "Dean & Britta - Ceremony" %}